 Availability, contact and mutual aid

-Fees are always negotiable.
-It is nice to get paid in the formal economy, but I am happy to support projects which may wish to trade in other currencies (vegan stews, organic beer, goodwill etc).
+Whilst it is nice to get paid in the formal economy, I am very happy to support projects which may wish to trade in other currencies (vegan stews, organic beer, goodwill etc).

 The number of times this page has been viewed since 17/12/2019.

 Copyright issues.
-"Let no one say I have nothing new to add.
-The arrangement of materials is always new" Guy Debord.
 Quote, cite, paraphrase by all means but do it respectfully.
 We all borrow from one another.
 Nobody sues anyone unless they have got huge amounts of money to spend or lose.